p-zalejko/change-data-capture-example/slides.md

 ## What is common?
 - transaction log file(s)
-- API for streaming changes
+- "human-friendly" API for streaming changes

 ---